 And that’s a great thing about slow cookers.
 They can be easy to use and more healthy than boiling or steaming vegetables which lose water-soluble vitamins.
 I’m sure you’ve seen when you boil green vegetables and the liquid turns green – that’s nutrients going down the drain.

 It’s worth noting that lots of vitamins are not soluble in water so have no effect.
-This table has some info on what vitamins are sensitive to heat or liquid.
+The site Beyond Veg has some info on what vitamins are sensitive to heat or liquid.

 Keep The Setting On Low